-Despite the potentially 'tired' nature of some of our spaces, we are pleased to have experienced an upturn of 0.6% to total income based on prior year.
-This coupled with strong commercial margins, effective staffing levels & some underspend in controlled budgeted expenditure has led to our ability to increase our fund balance carried forward by 14.8%.
+Even before this reinvestment of funds, we are pleased to have experienced an upturn of 12% to total income based on prior year.
+This coupled with strong commercial margins, effective staffing levels & some underspend in controlled budgeted expenditure has led to our ability to increase our fund balance carried forward by 4.3%.

-Winchester Student Union's gross income from all sources this year totalled £1,711,836.
-Total expenditure of £1,608,220 was committed to the wide-ranging student benefits we provide within a balanced and considered budget.
-This led to a surplus position for the year of £103,616, increasing Winchester Student Union total funds from £699,854 to £803,470.
+Winchester Student Union's gross income from all sources this year totalled £1,916,436.
+Total expenditure of £1,881,480 was committed to the wide-ranging student benefits we provide within a balanced and considered budget.
+This led to a surplus position for the year of £34,956, increasing Winchester Student Union total funds from £803,470 to £838,426 (inclusive of £51,979 of restricted funds).
 This is a position that will allow us to successfully tackle several key large capital and development projects.